Omega Protein: Industry promotion and certifications

 In 2008 and 2009 Omega Protein received certification from Friend of the Sea, a project for the certification and promotion of seafood from sustainable fisheries and aquaculture.
 Omega Protein's operations in both the Gulf and along the Atlantic have been regularly recertified since their first certification, with the Gulf of Mexico fishery most recently being recertified in the fall of 2014.

-Wisconsin Specialty Protein is a subsidiary of Omega Protein; its Reedsburg, WI facility received the Gold Medal Award in the Green Building category as an Associated Builders and Contractors of Wisconsin 2009 Project of Distinction. and received the Annual Innovation Zone Award from the Dairy Business Innovation Center.
+Wisconsin Specialty Protein is a subsidiary of Omega Protein; its Reedsburg, Wisconsin facility received the Gold Medal Award in the Green Building category as an Associated Builders and Contractors of Wisconsin 2009 Project of Distinction. and received the Annual Innovation Zone Award from the Dairy Business Innovation Center.

 2013 Clean Water Act violation

-Omega Protein was charged with two counts of discharging pollutants and harmful amounts of oil from its Reedville, VA-based fishing vessels into U.S. waters in violation of the Clean Water Act for violations between May 2008 and December 2010.
-The company was later sentenced for both violations in United States District Court in Norfolk, VA with 3 years of probation and financial penalties totaling $7.5 million.
+Omega Protein was charged with two counts of discharging pollutants and harmful amounts of oil from its Reedville, Virginia-based fishing vessels into U.S. waters in violation of the Clean Water Act for violations between May 2008 and December 2010.
+The company was later sentenced for both violations in United States District Court in Norfolk, Virginia, with 3 years of probation and financial penalties totaling $7.5 million.
 The company has since paid the fines in full and conducted additional community service to clean regional waterways.

-2011 collision and Sinking
+2011 collision and sinking

 Omega Protein reported that late in the evening on May 18, 2011, an Omega Protein vessel, the F/V Sandy Point, was involved in a collision with a commercial cargo vessel, the Eurus London, in Mississippi waters approximately eight miles south of Gulfport, Mississippi near Ship Island.
 As a result of the collision, the F/V Sandy Point took on water and sank.
-At the time of the collision, 16 crew members were aboard Omega Protein’s vessel.
-Authorities accounted for 13 of Omega Protein’s crew members.
+At the time of the collision, 16 crew members were aboard Omega Protein's vessel.
+Authorities accounted for 13 of Omega Protein's crew members.
 A search and rescue effort was immediately deployed for the remaining three crew members.
-Joseph von Rosenberg, chairman and chief executive officer at the time of the incident, stated “We are assisting the United States Coast Guard and the Mississippi Department of Marine Resources in the search for our remaining crew members.
-Our main concern at this time is for our missing 3 crew members and their families.”
-The three missing crew members’ bodies were found May 20 and 21.
+Joseph von Rosenberg, chairman and chief executive officer at the time of the incident, stated "We are assisting the United States Coast Guard and the Mississippi Department of Marine Resources in the search for our remaining crew members.
+Our main concern at this time is for our missing 3 crew members and their families."
+The three missing crew members' bodies were found May 20 and 21.
 The cause for the collision remains unknown pending a lengthy investigation.